daikman/jimjam/git-guide.md

 A git client is just a way to use git.
 There are many options for this, and we don't all need to do it the same way.
 But I am recommending using **Github Desktop**.
 It just seems like the best way from my research!
 You can install it [here](https://desktop.github.com/download/).
 (If you are not use GitHub Desktop, make sure you have [git LFS installed](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage))

 An **important setup** step is cloning (i.e., downloading) this repo, which you can do from within Github Desktop.

-### Enable One File Per Actor in Unreal

-Tbh, I don't really know what this means, but it is recommended in a lot of places for use with git.
-Here is a [nice official guide](https://dev.epicgames.com/documentation/en-us/unreal-engine/one-file-per-actor-in-unreal-engine?application_version=5.0) about it!

 ## Actually using git